456dev/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

         If you are playing on 0.7 for the minecraft version 1.21.1 and older, please use the content tab for "1.21.1-0.7 and newer".
         The following documentation contains the legacy ME and RS bridge features which will be replaced with the next stable AP version.

-        The newer ME and RS Bridge system will eventually be back ported to 1.20.1 and 1.19.2 with 0.8.
+        The new ME and RS Bridge systems will eventually be back ported to 1.20.1 and 1.19.2 with 0.8.

     <div class="result" markdown>